Chennaipy/website/README.md

 [![Build Status](https://travis-ci.org/Chennaipy/website.svg?branch=master)](https://travis-ci.org/Chennaipy/website)

-This is the repo for the Chennai Python User Group's website [http://chennaipy.org](http://chennaipy.org).
+This is the repo for the Chennai Python User Group's website at [http://chennaipy.org](http://chennaipy.org).
 The site is built using Pelican, a static site generator, powered by Python.
 The site's theme is based on [Pure Pelican Theme](https://github.com/PurePelicanTheme/pure-single).